lolade-olatunji/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 All your classes should have a documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)') All your functions (inside and outside a class) should have a documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
 A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)
-You are not allowed to use execute with sqlalchemy More Info
+You are not allowed to use execute with sqlalchemy.